-The holiday season is upon us, and it’s time to start decorating the house, trimming the tree and doing fun holiday crafts with the kids.
-When I was a kid, my mom and I use to make salt ornament.
-They look like these ornaments, but they’re no good to eat.
+The holiday season is upon us, and it’s time to start decorating the house, trimming the tree, and doing fun holiday crafts with the kids.
+When I was a kid, my mom and I used to make salt ornaments.
+They look like these ornaments, but they’re not good to eat.
 I thought I would make some edible ornaments this year that we could all enjoy.

-Place all the ingredients in a large bowl and mix it up with a whisk or pasty knife until a soft dough forms.
+Place all the ingredients in a large bowl and mix them up with a whisk or pastry knife until a soft dough forms.

 Oh, and don’t forget a little vanilla.
 This will make them taste and smell wonderful.

 If your kids aren’t helping yet, be sure to bring them in the kitchen for this part.
 The tiniest hands can help with this step.
-Just place a cup of Bisquick on a work surface and them place the soft dough on top.
+Just place a cup of Bisquick on a work surface and then place the soft dough on top.
 Let your kids have fun kneading the dry baking mix into the wet dough.
-Your kids will have so much fun with this part, and learn the basics of kneading dough too.
+Your kids will have so much fun with this part, and will learn the basics of kneading dough, too.

 Next, have your kids place the cookie cutters on the dough and cut out all the cookies.